aws-samples/backup-recovery-with-aws-backup/README.md

 You must deploy the role, BackupOrgPolicyManagerOrgAdmin into your AWS Organizations Management account so that the solution home account can assume this role to manage your AWS organizations backup policies.

+You should review the backup policy configuration using the guidance in the next section before you retry / re-run the **backup-recovery-aws-backup** CodePipeline in the solution management account to deploy your backup configuration.

 You deploy this role to a region of your choice in the AWS Organizations management account using the following command:

       aws cloudformation create-stack \